-On a number of occasions, Ann has been interviewed by fellow poets, magazines and publishers.
+On a number of occasions, Ann has been interviewed by fellow poets, magazines and publishers, and her books and chapbooks have been reviewed.
 Take a look inside and see what makes Ann who she is and learn more about where her writing comes from.

 Untitled Country Review